fable-community/fable-pack-example/README.md

 ### Conflicts

 You characters conflict with another pack's characters but you don't want to replace the other pack?
 Adding the conflicted character ids under `characters.conflicts` like so, will disable those specific characters while leaving the pack itself and its other content functional.
+The format is like this `pack-id[:]character-id`.

 ```json
 "characters": {